 Even nutrition experts say cutting back on carbohydrate intake has a lot of benefits on the body.
 However, the keto diet is a lot more restrictive than many other weight loss plans.
 It may be more difficult to follow for a lot of people, meaning that the endless cycle of weight loss and weight gain may continue for those who tend to struggle.
 It requires a lot of discipline — and a lot of adjustment, especially during the initial stages.
 Because you won’t be ingesting nearly as many carbs, people might report they feel sluggish or may be more prone to dehydration.
 Like with any diet, there are risks and potential benefits to consider prior to starting.
 And then, of course, there’s the common concern about what you can actually eat while on keto.

 When you’re on the keto diet, anywhere from 70% to 80% of your daily calories will actually come from fats.
 That means bacon, sausage, eggs, cheese, chicken, and seafood are all welcomed.
 Coffee is fine (though you’ll need to substitute your cream and sugar for butter — yes, really), as are some specific types of vegetables.
 Lettuces, kale, spinach, and even microgreens (which are only one to 1.5 inches long) are a-okay, as are Brussels sprouts, mushrooms, cauliflower, zucchini, spaghetti squash, broccoli, and cauliflower.
 Some fruits are forbidden, but tomatoes, blueberries, strawberries, blackberries, and avocados are keto-approved.
 You can also have peanut butter, almonds, and even dark chocolate while on the keto diet — so you don’t actually have to give up everything you love.
-That said, you might miss pasta, bread, and real sugar before too long, especially if you suspect you have an addictive sweet tooth.
+That said, you might miss pasta (cough try this keto fettuccine), bread, and real sugar before too long, especially if you suspect you have an addictive sweet tooth.

 When making the commitment to keto, you’ll want to understand the importance of eating whole foods and cooking for one’s self.
 There are some keto-approved packaged snacks, but just because it’s keto doesn’t necessarily mean it’s good for you (assuming it contains preservatives and other additives).
 And although you can go out to eat while on this diet, you’ll have to plan ahead and will likely need to customize your order (much to the chagrin of waitstaff and chefs).